Identification and Estimation of Demand Models with Endogenous Product Entry and Exit: Introduction

-The rest of the paper is organized as follows.
-Section \ref{sec:model} presents our model and assumptions.
-Section \ref{sec:selection_problem} describes the selection problem in this model.
-Section \ref{sec:identification} presents our identification results.
-We describe our estimation method in section \ref{sec:estimation} and illustrate it using an empirical application on the US airline industry in section \ref{sec:application}.
-We summarize and conclude in section \ref{sec:conclusions}.
+The remainder of the paper is organized as follows.
+Sections \ref{sec:model}--\ref{sec:identification} introduce the model, characterize the selection problem, and present our identification and estimation methods.
+Section \ref{sec:application} applies our methods to the US airline industry, and Section \ref{sec:conclusions} concludes.
+Additional details and results appear in the Online Appendix.